Get the RIGHT Factoring for Owner Operators in 03-min!

 What is Factoring for Owner Operators?

 Factoring is a process by which owner operators get paid in advance by submitting load invoice to factoring companies, after pulling an authorized load.
 With this owner operators can get instant payments.
-Otherwise, generally owner operators are paid by brokers in 30 to 45 days after the completion of a load, which puts many owner operators in severe cash crunch.
+Otherwise, generally owner operators are paid by brokers in 30 to 45 days after the completion of a load, which puts many owner operators in a severe cash crunch.

 When owner operators or drivers submit the bills or invoices of a load, the factoring companies pay you in a few minutes or within 24 hours.